 - Create enterprise-level analytics with the click of a button.

-- Allow you to create high-level reports for an individual or an organization.
+- It allows you to create high-level reports for an individual or an organization.

 - Although its low-cost and high-security platform encourages small companies, it is too powerful and a must-use product in large organizations.

 - It is a tight competitor for Tableau.
-And the kind of data visualizations or charts Power BI offers has beaten Tableau easily.
+The kind of data visualizations or charts Power BI offers has beaten Tableau easily.
 You can check its material.

-- Backed by Microsoft, data security is added advantage.
+- Backed by Microsoft, data security is an added advantage.

 The Power BI WorkFlow